 Measles is back, thanks in part to the Antivax Industrial Complex.
 In this LIVE episode, we learn together how to recognize and manage it, and Facebook supporters and Patreon supporters can use THIS LINK to take a post test and claim Continuing Education credits for learning to stamp out pestilence!
-Instructions for how to register and the password to access each CME episode will be found for supporters only in a post on Facebook and Patreon.
+Instructions for how to register and the password to access each CME episode will be found for supporters only in a post on Facebook (HERE) and Patreon (HERE).
 Docs, NPs, PAs, and all nurses, as well as anyone whose board accepts ACCME or ANCC accredited units can claim credit!
 Big thanks to our partners Physician’s Weekly for making this happen! #CME #CEU

 In related vaccine news, check out this amazing interview with pediatrician and public health hero Dr. Paul Offit.

 FULL TRANSCRIPT BELOW.

 Check out the original Facebook video here and leave your thoughts and comments.
 If you’re running short on bandwidth and phone battery life, you can listen to the optimized audio-only podcast version here on iTunes and Soundcloud.
 Please subscribe and leave a review, it helps us a lot!
 The podcast is now available on Spotify as well, spread the word!